We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

-A channel setting is a type of engagement ring setting in which small diamonds (or, in certain cases, other gemstones) are set inside a specially cut channel.
-Most channel settings have a small lip that extends very slightly over the edge of the diamonds to keep them secure.
+A channel set ring is a type of engagement ring setting in which small diamonds (or, in certain cases, other gemstones) are set inside a specially cut channel.
+Most channel set rings have a small lip that extends very slightly over the edge of the diamonds to keep them secure.

-Some channel settings also feature grooves inside the channel, which also act to secure the small diamonds or gemstones in place.
+Some channel set engagement rings also feature grooves inside the channel, which also act to secure the small diamonds or gemstones in place.

 A channel setting is similar to a pavé setting but uses thicker metal to secure the diamonds that line the band.
 Because there are no prongs holding the stones, the setting is a snag-free design.

 A channel setting is a secure way to set smaller diamonds into the band—creating a sparkling row that’s flush with the shank.
 The smaller diamonds are set closely together in the grooves of the channel.
-They can either decorate a smaller portion of the band like in this Cushion Cut ring, or almost the entire surface as in this Round Cut engagement ring.
+They can either decorate a smaller portion of the band like in this cushion cut ring from James Allen, or almost the entire surface as in this round cut engagement ring from James Allen.

-A channel setting adds visible style and sparkle to your ring.
+A channel setting like this one from Blue Nile adds visible style and sparkle to your ring.
 Because there are no prongs, this setting provides a snag-free and secure design.
 As shown in the image below, the diamonds in the shank are channel-set.

-Because of the additional diamonds, a channel setting tends to draw more attention than a solid band.
+Because of the additional diamonds, a channel set ring like here on James Allen tends to draw more attention than a solid band.
 Channel settings are also popular for wedding bands and stackable rings that feature smaller stones without a center stone.

 The classic design and secure support of a channel set ring make it a stunning option.